-- A bachelor’s degree or equivalent.
+- A bachelor’s degree or equivalent in a related field

 The Center for Neighborhood Technology is an equal opportunity employer that does not discriminate against any employee or job applicant based on race, color, national origin, religion, sex, sexual orientation, age disability, veteran status, or marital status.
 This policy applies to all terms and conditions of employment, including, but not limited to, hiring, termination, promotion, transfer, layoff, leaves of absence, compensation and training.

 This is an Exempt position.
 Salary is commensurate with experience.

 Please send cover letter, resume, and salary history to:

 Center for Neighborhood Technology